YugenFring/Maven-All-In-One/README.md

 # Maven-All-In-One

-This is a comprehensive tutorial for Maven.
+This is a comprehensive tutorial from 0 to 1 for Maven.